eshaz/wasm-audio-decoders/README.md

-# Opus Decoder
+# Ogg Opus Decoder

-`OpusDecoder` is an Emscripten JavaScript WebAssembly (Wasm) library for immediately decoding Ogg Opus audio streams (URLs or files) in chunks without waiting for the complete file to download, copy, or read. [`libopusfile`](https://opus-codec.org/docs/opusfile_api-0.7/index.html) is the underlying C library used for decoding. `OpusDecoder` provides a lightweight JavaScript API for decoding Opus audio streams at near-native speeds.
+`OggOpusDecoder` is an Emscripten JavaScript WebAssembly (Wasm) library for immediately decoding Ogg Opus audio streams (URLs or files) in chunks without waiting for the complete file to download, copy, or read. [`libopusfile`](https://opus-codec.org/docs/opusfile_api-0.7/index.html) is the underlying C library used for decoding. `OggOpusDecoder` provides a lightweight JavaScript API for decoding Opus audio streams at near-native speeds.

 ## Attribution
-* `OpusDecoder` (this project) is based on [AnthumChris/opus-stream-decoder](https://github.com/AnthumChris/opus-stream-decoder).
+* `OggOpusDecoder` (this project) is based on [AnthumChris/opus-stream-decoder](https://github.com/AnthumChris/opus-stream-decoder).
 This fork has been optimized for size and for simple bundling in web applications:
   * Everything is bundled in a single minified Javascript file for ease of use.
   * WASM binary is encoded inline using yEnc binary encoding and compressed using DEFLATE to significantly reduce bundle size.
   * WASM compiler options are tuned for best possible size and performance.